PeterDrake/liber_pythonis/level_v/markdown/empirical_rule.md

 ![Normal curve with areas shaded](../images/empirical_rule.png)

-## Exploration
+## Explorations

-The mean height of men in the United States is 5 feet 9 inches (175.4 cm).
+1. The mean height of men in the United States is 5 feet 9 inches (175.4 cm).
 The standard deviation of these heights is 3 inches (8 cm).
 Assuming these heights are normally distributed, what proportion of men are 6 feet or taller?